Last Updated on October 8, 2020

 It is no secret that a high fiber breakfast can help your body to work smoothly throughout the day.
-But also if weight management or weight loss is your goal, then starting your day with plenty of fibrous foods can’t be praised enough.
+But also if efficient weight control is your goal, then starting your day with plenty of fibrous foods can't be praised enough.

 One thing is evident, to ensure that we stay full for a long time after a balanced breakfast or brunch, the dietary fiber content of the meal must be high.

 As a result, the blood sugar level rises only slowly, little insulin is released and the drop in blood sugar level after digestion is mild and gentle.
 In this blog post, I'll share 5 smart tips and recipes with you for a great start in the day.

-To better understand the importance of a breakfast as a crucial source of fiber, let’s first take a look into our gut.
+To better understand the importance of breakfast as a crucial source of fiber, let's first take a look into our gut.

 Why good fiber foods are important for your digestive system

 Dietary fiber is extremely important for the microbiome, which is composed of beneficial bacteria in the intestines.
 This microbiome contains trillions of useful bacteria, that form an individual ecosystem for each human being.
 These microbes can not only break down indigestible food components but they eliminate also by-products and toxic waste from the metabolism.
 (1)

 The body's own microbiome releases vital vitamins and fatty acids from the dietary fiber.
 This contributes to boosting the body's immune system and forms a protective barrier against harmful bacteria and fungi.

 Why complex carbohydrates are especially important in the morning

 Most dietary fibers belong to the group of carbohydrates.
 Because the stock for this nutrient is emptied during the night, the carbohydrates for breakfast are particularly important.

 1. Breakfast with oats

 Whether warm or cold, with sliced fruits, nuts or seeds – an oatmeal breakfast is very versatile and above all very quick to prepare.
 If you don't have much time in the morning, you can soak the oatmeal the day before or pre-cook the porridge and store it in the fridge.